 Feeling stuck or creatively blocked?
 This fun little exercise can help you tap your inner wisdom and get those creative juices flowing.

 Having trouble tapping into your intuition?
-Make something!
+Then make something!
 Doodle, snap some photos, play music, paint.
-It doesn’t matter what the medium is, as long as it is done in the spirit of freedom and spontaneity.
+It doesn’t matter what the medium is, so long as it is done in the spirit of freedom and spontaneity.

 Sometimes referred to as intuitive art, this type of spontaneous expression helps you connect to deeper parts of yourself and the realm of intuition, inspiration, and infinite possibilities.
 It’s also super fun. :-)

 The link between intuition and creativity

 Creativity and intuition are interdependent and intricately linked.
 Both flow through the same channels which connect you to something greater than yourself and beyond the realms of rational thought.
 The source of all inspiration, radical insights, and innovation.

 Whenever you engage in creative activity you are strengthening your intuitive muscles — and vice versa.

 As you develop your intuition, you enhance your creativity as well.